SABĪNE ANDERSONE

 Most-significant films:

-Anete Melece, digital cut-out animation, 7 min, 2013, Latvia, universal audiences, no dialogue.
+Anete Melece, digital cut-out animation, 7', no dialogue

 For years now, the kiosk has been Olga’s little home simply because her sweet tooth and monotonous life have made her bigger than the kiosk’s door.
 To distract herself, she reads travel magazines and dreams of being far away.
 One day, an absurd incident sets her off on her journey.

-Anete Melece, cut-out animation, 2D computer animation, drawing on paper, 10 min, 2016, Latvia, adults, no dialogue.
+Anete Melece, cut-out animation, 2D computer animation and drawing on paper, 10', Latvia, adults, no dialogue

 Anton is lost in his own head until one day a yellow boot brings him to an exit.